Stochastic Thermodynamics for Autoregressive Generative Models: A Non-Markovian Perspective: Introduction

 Autoregressive generative models have become the central architecture of modern generative AI.
 These models generate a sequence of elements, with each new element drawn from a conditional distribution that depends on a deterministic summary of the preceding observations.
+For a language model, each such element is a token: a discrete unit such as a word, a subword, or a punctuation mark.
 The Transformer architecture \cite{Vaswani2017,Radford2019,Brown2020,Ramsauer2021}, which underlies most contemporary large language models (LLMs), uses causal self-attention to construct a context vector from the full past sequence; the deterministic summary cannot in general be reduced to a fixed-order recursive update, so the resulting observed token sequence is genuinely non-Markovian.
 Recurrent neural networks (RNNs) \cite{Elman1990,HochreiterSchmidhuber1997} are also regarded as autoregressive generative models, but have a simpler structure with recursive updates of latent states.
 The Kalman filter \cite{Kalman1960,AndersonMoore1979,LindquistPicci2015}, long studied in control theory and signal processing, can be viewed as a generative model of this recursive class.
 Moreover, structured state space models (SSMs) and Mamba (an alternative architecture for LLMs) \cite{GuGoel2022,GuDao2023,SmithWarringtonLinderman2023} also fall into this recursive class.
 Despite their diverse origins, all of these architectures share the same abstract structure: a stochastic emission from a deterministic latent state that encodes past observations.

 In this paper, we develop a stochastic thermodynamic framework for the class of non-Markovian processes generated by autoregressive models with deterministic internal memory.
 This class encompasses diverse architectures as described above; we bring them under a single framework (Table~\ref{tab:examples}) and develop the stochastic thermodynamics of the resulting non-Markovian observed process in a unified manner, by constructing a backward process with the same architectural components applied in reversed temporal order.